 Oh, Hi There!

+I most recently found a passion creating art deco inspired necklaces and wanted to share more with you today.
 As some of you know, I started repurposing vintage brooches and dress clips.
 Through practice, I found that some are too delicate and it can be tricky when rhinestones fall out of the pieces.
 It is also difficult to make sure remnants of metal don't latch onto the back but most importantly, I feel some pieces should keep their charm and originality; unless, the jewelry is mass produced.

 Taking this into account, I have spent countless hours, days, and nights thinking about how I could create unique and one of a kind pieces.
 If you have been following Ledbelly, you might have seen this deranged transition over time.
 I'm constantly beating my head about what to do next and how.
 I even stayed at my last employer for several months because I was too indecisive, frightened, and undetermined.
 Nonetheless, I finally found the right materials to make exactly what I've been debating with myself.
 I took the plunge, left my employer, and couldn't be happier!